Beers15/Can-of-Books-Backend/README.md

 * What is your plan if you start to fall behind?

   Prioritize features and precede as needed

+### *Cooperative*

+* Make a list of each parson’s strengths.
+  Antoine: Logical thinking
+  Ryan: 'Visual guy', frontend design
+  Alex: Problem solving, backend design

+* How can you best utilize these strengths in the development of your application?

+  Each person can take the lead in tasks that involve the strengths listed above

+* In what areas do you each want to develop greater strength?
+  Antoine: Frontend design, styling (UI, layout, etc)
+  Ryan: backend-development
+  Alex: Frontend design, styling (UI, layout, etc)

+* Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?

+  Meetings will be held at the beginning of each coding session to discuss that sessions tasks and priorities.
+Code reviews and educational disccusions will also be held.

 ### *Conflict Resolution*